 Do your best to avoid dairy.
 That’s including but not limited to milk (some of which you don’t know what animal it actually came from), cheeses, butter, and ice cream.
 Mainly because you can’t be too sure how long it has been traveling from one place to another unrefrigerated.

 Rest assured you can still have your sweets!
-Cookies and cakes and breads are all ok to eat.
+Cookies and cakes and bread are all ok to eat.
 The pathogens that cause intestinal problems do not grow on dry surfaces.

 There is one simple rule that you must follow when it comes to fruit.
 If you can peel it, you can eat it!